AEMacBeath/battleships/README.md

 8. [Future Development](#future-development)

 ## Game Instructions
+ Game Instructions
  1. Enter a user name to begin the game.

  2. Select a board size,
-    - Small
-        - Grid size = 5x5
-        - Hidden ships = 5
+    - Small - Grid size = 5x5 - Hidden ships = 5

-    - Large
-        - Grid size = 10x10
-        - Hidden ships = 10
+    - Large - Grid size = 10x10 - Hidden ships = 10

  3. Make a guess by entering an x and y coordinate when prompted.
     - Coordinates must be numbers between
         - 1 and 5 on a small board
         - 1 and 10 on a large board

  4. Continue entering guesses until all ships are found.

  5. Whent the game is complete, to play again enter y (yes) or n (no) when prompted.

  Enter 'exit' at anytime to close the game.

 ## User Stories